Manufacturing EBITDA & Valuation Multiples – 2023 Report

 Manufacturing company valuations also varied substantially based on the seller’s representation or lack thereof; companies that opted to run their own M&A process earned, on average, 31% less from their deal than companies that ran the same process through an M&A advisory firm or investment bank.

-While the private sector manufacturing M&A market saw a substantial dip in 2022, the 2023-2024 outlook is brighter.
+While the private sector manufacturing M&A market saw a substantial dip in 2022, the 2024 outlook is brighter.
 There was an ~8% increase in the valuation multiple offered by buyers, from 10.2x to 11x, from H1 2022 to H1 2023.
 The average deal value within the sector also rose substantially, more than doubling in 6 months.
-Based on this trajectory, our analysts predict average deal value to be three times what it was at the start of the year by Q1 2024.
+Based on this trajectory, our analysts predict average deal value to be three times what it was at the start of 2023 by Q2 2024.

 M&A Activity by Value & EBITDA Multiple

-When compared to 2022, which saw a decline in deal numbers from 754 to 661, 2023 has seen a rise over 6 months from 224 to its current number reporting of 537.
-Using this trajectory as a basis, 2023 deal numbers are likely to exceed 2022 numbers and come close to those reported in 2021.
-Observing that total deal value in 2023 is trending lower than it was in 2021, we can conclude that average deal size is lower in 2023 vs 2021 despite the number of deals being similar.
+When compared to 2022, which saw a decline in deal numbers from 754 to 661, 2023 saw a rise.
+2023 deal numbers, which are still coming in as of Q1 2024, may even exceed the frothy numbers we saw in 2021.
+Observing that total deal value in 2023 was lower than it was in 2021, we can conclude that average deal size was lower in 2023 vs 2021 despite the number of deals being similar.

 Despite the increases in # of deals and valuation multiples in 2023, manufacturing is in the middle of a longer downturn which started with the pandemic, in which output fell by 43%, according to the U.S. Bureau of Labor Statistics due to quarantines and subsequent supply chain disruptions.